ghiscoding/multiple-select-vanilla/README.md

 #### Pull Request Contribution

-Before submitting a PR (pull request), please make sure that you followed these steps for your PR to succeed:
+Before submitting a PR (pull request), please make sure that you followed these steps for a better chance of a successfull PR:

-1. make sure that you already ran `pnpm install`
+1. make sure that you have already executed `pnpm install`
+2. run the Biome lint npm script (or simply use step 4)
+   - `pnpm run biome:lint:write`
-2. run the Prettier code formatting npm script (or use step 3)
+3. run the Biome code formatting npm script (or simply use step 4)
-   - `pnpm run prettier:write`
+   - `pnpm run biome:format:write`
-3. run a full Build (this will also run Prettier format, so you could skip step 2)
+4. run a full Build (this will also run Biome lint/format, so you could skip step 2)
    - `pnpm run build`

 ## Sponsors